ZhiweiWei-NAMI/AeroAgentSim/src/airfogsim/docs/en/task_guide.md

     *   Assigns unique ID, name, links to Agent, Component, and optional Workflow ID.
     *   Stores `target_state` (desired outcome) and `properties` (task-specific parameters like duration, target position).
     *   Initializes status (`PENDING`), times, result, etc.
+    *   Sets priority and preemption flags if provided, allowing for task prioritization and interruption.
     *   **Crucially, validates `PRODUCED_STATES` and `NECESSARY_METRICS` (see below).** It checks that `PRODUCED_STATES` are defined and exist in the agent's state templates, and that `NECESSARY_METRICS` are defined.
 *   **Execution Context (`execute` method):**
     *   The `execute` method contains the core task logic as a **SimPy generator function**.